aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/find-and-replace/_index.md

 ## Customize Find and Replace Operation

-Aspose.Words provides many different [properties](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) to find and replace text such as applying specific format with [ApplyFont](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyFont) and [ApplyParagraphFormats](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyParagraphFormat) properties, using substitutions in replacement patterns with [UseSubstitutions](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#UseSubstitutions) property, and others.
+Aspose.Words provides a few different [properties](https://apireference.aspose.com/words/java/com.aspose.words/FindReplaceOptions) to find and replace text such as applying specific format with [ApplyFont](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyFont) and [ApplyParagraphFormats](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#ApplyParagraphFormat) properties, using substitutions in replacement patterns with [UseSubstitutions](https://apireference.aspose.com/words/java/com.aspose.words/findreplaceoptions#UseSubstitutions) property, and others.

-The following code example shows how to highlight a specific word in your document:
+The following code example demonstrates how to highlight a specific word in your document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-find_replace-FindAndReplace-CustomizeFindAndReplaceOperation.java" >}}

-Aspose.Words allows you to use the [IReplacingCallback](https://apireference.aspose.com/words/java/com.aspose.words/IReplacingCallback) interface to create and call a custom method during a replace operation.
+Aspose.Words enables you to use the [IReplacingCallback](https://apireference.aspose.com/words/java/com.aspose.words/IReplacingCallback) interface to create and call a custom method during a replace operation.
 You may have some use cases where you need to customize the find and replace operation such as replacing text specified with a regular expression with HTML tags, so basically you will apply replace with inserting HTML.

 If you need to replace a string with an HTML tag, apply the **IReplacingCallback** interface to customize the find and replace operation so the match starts at the beginning of a run with the match node of your document.
 Let us provide several examples of using **IReplacingCallback**.